carbon-io-examples/react-contacts-simple/README.md

 Congratulations!
 You've built a React application that can talk to a Carbon.io API.

-Our next tutorial in this series shows how to secure your Carbon.io API using Basic HTTP authentication.
-Read [_Securing Carbon.io APIs (Part 3)_ here](#).
+Our next tutorial in this series shows how to secure your Carbon.io API using Basic HTTP authentication. _Securing Carbon.io APIs (Part 3)_ is coming soon.